-Baclofen – also known as brands Remular and Lioresal – received FDA approval in 1977 for its ability to reduce muscle spasms, muscle stiffness and pain associated with back conditions.
+Baclofen – also known by the brand name Lioresal – received FDA approval in 1977 for its ability to reduce muscle spasms, muscle stiffness and pain associated with back conditions.
 The effects of balcofen on the reward pathway of the brain have been postulated as possible mechanism of its action.
 The reward pathway has been identified as an important region in emergence of alcohol and drug dependence.

-Since baclofen’s effects are similar to GABA’s, it can help lessen a person’s craving for alcohol and drugs while reducing the withdrawal symptoms that occur when someone stops using.
-Since the systems regulating dopamine and GABA are intertwined, baclofen may also help to regulate dopamine levels in the brain.
+In theory, since baclofen acts on the GABA receptors, it may help lessen a person’s craving for alcohol and other drugs while simultaneously reducing the withdrawal symptoms that occur when someone stops alcohol or drug use.
+Since the systems regulating dopamine and GABA are closely intertwined, baclofen may ultimately act by regulating dopamine levels in the brain.

 Mood States Affected by Baclofen

-Any medication treatment for alcohol and drug addiction must be able to combat the many mood states that alcohol and drugs produce.
-Baclofen’s effects on key neurotransmitter systems shows promise in its ability to relieve many of the factors that drive addiction.
+In terms of substance abuse recovery, it can be helpful to address this altered mood state following abstinence from alcohol or other drugs.
+The effects of baclofen on key neurotransmitter systems show promise in its ability to relieve this negative mood state.
 According to a University of Pennsylvania report, some of the mood states and the neurotransmitter systems involved include:

-- Fantasy state: Dopamine, seratonin and norepinephrine systems
+- Fantasy state – Dopamine, serotonin, and norepinephrine systems

-The effects of alcohol and drugs on the brain are known to grow increasingly worse the longer a person continues to use.
-This means the brain’s ability to regulate chemical processes changes with persistent substance abuse.
+The effects of alcohol and drugs on the brain are known to grow increasingly worse with chronic use.
+The brain’s ability to regulate various chemical processes changes with persistent substance abuse.
 Because of these time-sensitive alterations in underlying brain chemistry, baclofen’s efficacy in managing substance dependence may be influenced by how long a person has used alcohol or drugs.

 Baclofen’s Effects on Positive and Negative Reinforcements

-Positive and negative reinforcements play key roles in driving a person’s addiction to alcohol or drugs.
+Positive and negative reinforcements play key roles in driving a person’s substance addiction.
 Positive reinforcements have to do with the rewards from using, such as a more relaxed mood or feelings of happiness and euphoria.
-Negative reinforcements involve the withdrawal effects felt when the body craves alcohol or drugs, such as depression, irritability and anxiety.
+Negative reinforcements involve the withdrawal effects such as depression, irritability and anxiety, felt when the body craves alcohol or drugs.
+Baclofen has been postulated to have anti-craving as well as anti-reward effects.

 Researchers at the Medical College of Wisconsin observed the effects of baclofen on positive reinforcements by giving the drug to two groups of rats.
-One group was not addicted to heroine while the other group was.
-Both groups were allowed to self-administer heroine doses at will, with each dose producing positive physical effects.
-When given baclofen, both groups of rats showed a decrease in the number of times heroine was self-administered.
-In effect, the changes in GABA and dopamine levels caused by baclofen reduced the positive reinforcement effects of heroine on brain processes.
-While these results were seen in animal studies, should a person experience a same phenomenon, it might be easier for him to abstain from heroine or at least decrease the amount of heroine ingested per day (or per week).
+One group was addicted to heroin while the other group was not.
+Both groups were allowed to self-administer heroin doses at will, with each dose producing positive physical effects.
+When given baclofen, both groups of rats showed a decrease in the number of times heroin was self-administered.
+In effect, the changes in GABA and dopamine levels caused by baclofen reduced the positive reinforcement effects of heroin on brain processes.
+While these results were seen in animal studies, should a person experience a same phenomenon, it might be easier for him or her to abstain from heroin or at least decrease the amount of heroin ingested per day or per week.

-A similar experiment conducted by the University of Adelaide in South Australia and Tehran University of Medical Sciences in Iran examined how baclofen affects the negative reinforcements caused by opiates, such as morphine and naloxone on rats and mice.
-When given baclofen, both the rats and the mice experienced less intense withdrawal effects when morphine/naloxone doses were withheld.
-The same effects in a person might help to reduce physical cravings, which also makes it easier to abstain from ongoing use.
+A similar experiment conducted by the University of Adelaide in South Australia and Tehran University of Medical Sciences in Iran examined how baclofen affects the negative effects seen with morphine withdrawal in rats and mice.
+When given baclofen, both the rats and the mice experienced less intense withdrawal effects when morphine was withheld.
+Similar effects in a person might help to reduce physical cravings, which also make it easier to abstain from ongoing use.

 Behavior Cues in Drug Testing Trials

-Clinical trials used to test the effects of baclofen on different types of drugs reveal promising results when tested with mice.
-Researchers base these results on behavior cues that indicate cravings levels experienced by the test subjects.
+Pre-clinical trials used to test the effects of baclofen on different types of drugs reveal promising results when tested with mice.
+Researchers base these results on behavioral cues that serve as indicators of the craving levels experienced by the test subjects.
 Behavior cues observed include:

-- Number of times the mice self-administer a drug, such as heroine or cocaine
+- Number of times the mice self-administer a drug, such as heroin or cocaine.

 Baclofen’s effects on the brain’s chemical processes can also offset the effects of any other medications a person is taking.
-Baclofen can reduce or increase the effects of tranquilizers, muscle relaxants, sleep aids and even vitamins depending on a person’s body chemistry.
-People who have certain physical conditions, such as epilepsy, ulcers and heart-related ailments or psychological conditions, such as depression and anxiety disorders, may also experience adverse effects when taking baclofen.
+Baclofen can alter the effects of tranquilizers, muscle relaxants, sleep aids and even vitamins depending on a person’s body chemistry.
+People with certain health conditions such as epilepsy, ulcers, heart-related ailments, or psychological conditions (such as depression and anxiety disorders) may also experience adverse effects when taking baclofen.